gboeing/osmnx/README.md

 # OSMnx

 **OSMnx** is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.
-You can download and model walkable, drivable, or bikeable urban networks with a single line of Python code then easily analyze and visualize them.
-You can just as easily download and work with other infrastructure types, amenities/points of interest, building footprints, elevation data, street bearings/orientations, and speed/travel time.
+You can download and model walking, driving, or biking networks with a single line of code then easily analyze and visualize them.
+You can just as easily download and work with other infrastructure types, amenities/points of interest, building footprints, elevation data, street bearings/orientations, speed/travel time, and routing.

 If you use OSMnx in your work, please cite the journal article.